Aquatic invasive species regulations in Michigan: Fish and bait release laws

-Registration to Sell Non-Native Aquatic Species
+Registration to sell non-native aquatic species

 Anyone that sells living, non-native aquatic species is required to register annually with the Michigan Department of Natural Resources.
 It was one of the many laws added through the March 21, 2019 NREPA amendment.
 Registration is required for each location that a sale is made, along with a displayed registration confirmation number.
 Whenever a sale is made, the seller is required to report the name and number of each aquatic species sold to the Michigan Department of Natural Resources.
 There are some exemptions to the registration requirement under the Michigan Aquaculture Development Act and Part 459 of NREPA.
 These involve breeding in private waterways.
 Exemptions are also allowed for one-time sales of 20 or less aquatic organisms of the same species.

-Ballast Water Management Laws
+Ballast water management laws

 Michigan follows the federal ballast water management standards set by the United States Coast Guard and the National Invasive Species Act of 1996.
 Michigan state law requires that all vessels and watercraft that operate on the Great Lakes and St. Lawrence River are to report their compliance with the ballast water management standards.
 The Department of Environment, Great Lakes, and Energy (EGLE) handles all reporting and ensures compliance of ballast water management practices.

-Michigan Invasive Species Management Plans and Strategies
+Michigan invasive species management plans and strategies

 In addition to the invasive species laws in NREPA, Michigan has several management plans and strategies in place to control and prevent the introduction and spread of aquatic invasive species.

 Aquatic Invasive Species State Management Plan

 The Aquatic Invasive Species State Management Plan was created to help prevent new aquatic invasive species (AIS) from being introduced as well as prevent existing populations from growing and dispersing to other areas.
 The plan was also created to reduce the negative effects of AIS and assist agencies in responding to new AIS threats.
-It was approved on June 17, 2013 by the federal Aquatic Nuisance Species Task Force.
+It was approved on June 17, 2013, by the federal Aquatic Nuisance Species Task Force.
 This plan replaced Michigan's Nonindigenous Aquatic Nuisance Species State Management Plan (1996), which was amended in 2002.
 It was one of the first state management plans in the United States to be approved by the federal Aquatic Nuisance Species Task Force.

-Status and Strategies for Established Aquatic Invasive Species
+Status and strategies for established aquatic invasive species

 There are 18 different status and strategy guides for aquatic invasive species residing in Michigan.
 This includes extensive guides on the history and management practices of invasive fish, mollusks, insects, and plants.